-Despite the difficult conversation, Saurabh had been impressed with Michael’s desire to change.
+Despite their difficult conversation, Michael impressed Saurabh with his desire to change.
 “I saw a young man who was willing to offer the world, in return for some coaching/training.”
-For Michael, his motivation was clear – to be a role-model to his two kids, and not work the same job his whole career.
-As Saurabh could see, Michael’s intentions were admirable, and it would be a shame for Quality Bakers to lose an employee with such potential.
-All that lacked was the skill set needed to put these into action.
+For Michael, his motivation was clear – to be a role model for his two kids and not work the same job his whole career.
+As Saurabh could see, Michael’s intentions were admirable and it would be a shame for Quality Bakers to lose an employee with such potential.
+Michael just needed the skill-set to put this potential into action.

 But more than that, Michael now has the skills to execute this step up.
-His career path has opened up dramatically, currently completing an apprenticeship, and often filling in as Shift Manager.
-His co-workers describe him as someone who can communicate extremely well, and all hold him in high regard.
-Michael knew before taking part in the Upskills programme that he was a bit light on the tools needed to be a great leader, having never worked in any sort of management position before and he now credits his improved ability to communicate to his great tutors.
-“Upskills really gave me the tools, teaching me that if and when I manage people, these are certain things I need to look out for – different learning styles etc.”
+His career path has opened up dramatically, currently completing an apprenticeship and often filling in as Shift Manager.
+His co-workers describe him as someone who can communicate extremely well and all hold him in high regard.
+Michael knew he needed the tools to be a great leader.
+He had never worked in any sort of management position before and he now credits his improved ability to communicate to his great tutors.
+“Upskills really gave me the development tools, teaching me that if and when I manage people, these are certain things I need to look out for – different learning styles etc.”

 Michael (second from right) developed his people and leadership skills throughout the course as well as building key relationships with his colleagues.

-Looking back on his development, Michael accredits his step up and career opportunities to the new skills he’s learnt.
-From someone who would easily lose his cool and rub people the wrong way with his communication, to the guy that can be relied on when times are difficult, he is now able to run meetings and command the presence of a room.
-Prior to taking part in the Upskills courses, “you would have never gotten me up to do public speaking,” Michael laughs, but now he’s being specifically called upon to give presentations to his colleagues – even travelling as far as Australia to talk.
+Looking back on his development, Michael credits the new skills he’s learnt for his step-up and the way in which career opportunities have opened up.
+He made the change from someone who would easily lose his cool and rub people the wrong way with his communication, to the guy that can be relied on when times are difficult.
+He is now able to run meetings and command his presence in a room.

 Looking to the future

-Now, Michael is the role model he’s always wanted to be to his workmates and – more importantly to him – to his kids.
+Michael is now able to be the role model he’s always wanted to be for his workmates.
+More importantly to him, he’s a role model to his kids.